MoamenAlaa0/LeetCode-Free-SQL-Problems/README.md

 # :window: Window Functions
-Perform an operation across a set of rows that are somehow related to the current row
-Similar to `GROUP BY` aggregate functions, but all rows remain in the output
+Perform an operation across a set of rows that are somehow related to the current row. similar to `GROUP BY` aggregate functions, but all rows remain in the output

 To tell SQL engine there is a Window function.. using `OVER()` (The Main function)
 ```sql